What Happens After I Reach Maximum Medical Improvement (MMI)?

-The experienced trial lawyers of Feldman Williams, PLLC are committed to protecting the rights of injured workers in Tampa and throughout Florida.
+The experienced trial lawyers of the Feldman Legal Group are committed to protecting the rights of injured workers in Tampa and throughout Florida.
 We understand that your employer and their insurance carrier will use every tactic to deny or minimize your claim and force you back to work as soon as possible.

 What Happens After I Reach MMI in Florida?